It was a hot, summer day in 1994. The late afternoon sun shone brightly in the southern Alberta sky, casting long shadows across the prairie.

 “Not necessarily,” replied the buck.

-“Okay,” he said.
-“Let’s meet back here in an hour.”
+"Okay." he said at last, "I trust you.
+Let’s meet back here in an hour.”

-“Okay,” said the man.
+“Okay,” said the buck.

 Man and buck leave the scene.

-The buck spies his target.
+The buck spied his target.

-The man raises his gun.
+The man raised his gun.

-The buck draws back a hoof.
+The buck drew back his hoof.

 Finger on the trigger.